 However, the jury did not buy this.
 They took less than an hour to come to their decision.

-Rens was remanded on bail until February for sentence.
-The South African-born man has surrendered his passport to the police.
+Rens was remanded on bail till February for sentence.
+The South African born man has surrendered his passport to the police.

 - The Dominion Post